RyanLB/CS311/index.md

 layout: default
 ---

+### Course Objectives Available

+If you're wondering what to expect on the final, consider looking at this class's [course objectives]({{ site.github.url }}{{ "/Computer Science 311 Course Objectives.pdf" | uri_encode }}).
+This document outlines what students should be able to do by the end of the term.

+The final exam will not be cumulative, so questions will be taken from sections 3 and 4 ("Turing Machines and Decidability" and "Time Complexity" respectively).
+However, some questions may require high-level knowledge of topics from the previous sections.

+A practice final will be following shortly, and will be given out in class on 5/31.

 ### Practice Midterm Available

 If you're looking for an example of the sorts of questions you can expect on Thursday's midterm, a